rainydevzz/grapeforum/readme.md

 - Rust (A blazingly fast, memory-safe systems programming language suited for almost any use case)
 - PostgreSQL (An open-source, SQL-based database solution with lots of features and good performance)

+This stack allows for a performant backend and frontend, with focus on keeping the client-side extremely lightweight.
+Since the Handlebars engine is implemented directly in Rust, this also results in *very* little Javascript throughout the entire application.

 ### Getting Started

 You can run GrapeForum thanks to Docker Compose!